On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Lower Bound on the Approximation Ratio of the -Improv and -Opt Algorithm

-If $G_P$ contains a cycle, the cycle corresponds to a closed walk in $G_1$ by considering for every edge in the cycle the corresponding $S$-path $p'$ it belongs to and the corresponding subpath in $p$.
+\begin{proof} If $G_P$ contains a cycle, the cycle corresponds to a closed walk in $G$ by considering for every edge in the cycle the corresponding block-path $p'$ it belongs to and the corresponding subpath in $p$.
 The length of this closed walk is bounded by the number of edges in the cycle-removing alternating paths, which is at most $2k$.
-As $g>2k$ and $G_1$ has girth at least $g$ we get a contradiction.
-Hence, $G_P$ is acyclic and in particular a simple graph.
+As $g>2k$ and $G$ has girth at least $g$ we get a contradiction. \end{proof}

+\begin{lemma} A cycle-removing alternating path whose block-path has $h$ edges can remove at most $h+1$ cycles in $\widetilde{T_1}$. \end{lemma}

-Note that if a cycle-removing alternating path visits vertices from $\{w_0,w_1,w_2,w_3,w_4\}$ and $\{w_5,w_6,w_7,w_8,w_9\}$ in a copy of $S$ without leaving the copy, it has to add the edges $\{w_0,w_4\}$ or $\{w_5,w_9\}$ since the decomposition is edge-disjoint.
-In this case this copy of $S$ is not cycle-containing again by the edge-disjoint property of the decomposition.
-Thus, every vertex of an $S$-path can remove at most one cycle.
-Therefore, every cycle-removing alternating path with $h$ edges can remove at most $h+1$ cycles.
+\begin{proof} It is enough to show that every visit to a vertex along the block-path can eliminate at most one cycle.
+Assume that a cycle-removing alternating path eliminates two cycles within a block during a single visit.
+Then, this alternating path has to visit vertices from both sets $\{w_0,w_1,w_2,w_3,w_4\}$ and $\{w_5,w_6,w_7,w_8,w_9\}$ in the block without leaving the block.
+Thus, it has to remove $\{w_4,w_5\}$, the only edge with cost 1 connecting the two sets.
+In this case this block is not cycle-containing by the edge-disjoint property of the decomposition as cycle creating alternating paths also have to remove the edge $\{w_4,w_5\}$, contradiction. \end{proof}